sabahuddin/Dzematapp/replit.md

 # System Architecture

 ## Frontend
-The frontend is a React with TypeScript application, employing a component-based, mobile-first design.
-It uses Vite, Material-UI (MUI), shadcn/ui, and Tailwind CSS.
-Wouter is used for routing, React Query for server state management, and context-based authentication with localStorage.
+The frontend is a React with TypeScript application, built with Vite, Material-UI (MUI), shadcn/ui, and Tailwind CSS.
+It uses Wouter for routing, React Query for server state management, and context-based authentication with localStorage.
+The design is mobile-first, featuring a fixed layout with a 64px TopBar and 88px BottomNavigation, using a custom `useEdgeLockScroll` hook for iOS bounce prevention.
+The PWA is configured for offline support and installability, utilizing a custom transparent SVG logo (crescent moon and book symbol in blue #2196F3) and a light-green Material-UI based theme.

-### Mobile-First Design
-Features a fixed layout system with a 64px TopBar and 88px BottomNavigation, preventing iOS Safari bounce with a custom `useEdgeLockScroll` hook.
-It utilizes a consistent 16px padding system and automatically resets scroll positions on route changes.
-The PWA is configured for offline support and installability with optimized app icons.

-### Branding
-The application uses a custom transparent SVG logo (crescent moon and book symbol in blue #2196F3), a complete suite of app icons, and a light-green Material-UI based theme.

 ## Backend
 The backend is an Express.js application written in TypeScript, providing a REST API.
 It uses Drizzle ORM for type-safe database interactions with PostgreSQL.
-It includes centralized error handling and persistent data storage.
+It includes centralized error handling.

 ## Data Storage
-A PostgreSQL database, hosted on Hetzner, is used for all persistent data storage, managed via Drizzle ORM for type-safe schema definitions.
+A PostgreSQL database, hosted on Hetzner, is used for all persistent data storage, managed via Drizzle ORM.
+The application automatically synchronizes the database schema on every startup, ensuring all tables and columns exist, with a fail-fast approach if migration fails in production.

-### Automatic Schema Synchronization
-The application automatically synchronizes the database schema on every startup (both development and production).
-The `migrateProductionSchema()` function in `server/migrate-production.ts` runs before the server starts, ensuring all tables and columns exist.
-In production, if migration fails, the application will not start (fail-fast approach).

 ## Authentication and Authorization
-The system uses session-based authentication with username/password, supporting guest access.
-Role-based access control includes Admin, Executive Board Member, Member, and Family Member roles, with administrators capable of assigning work group moderators.
+The system employs session-based authentication with username/password, supporting guest access.
+Role-based access control includes Admin, Executive Board Member, Member, and Family Member roles.

 ## Multi-Tenancy Architecture
-DžematApp is a SaaS platform with strict tenant isolation:
+DžematApp operates as a SaaS platform with strict tenant isolation:

-### Tenant Isolation Rules
-- **SuperAdmin Global Tenant** (`tenant-superadmin-global`): A hidden tenant exclusively for SuperAdmin users.
-Never visible in regular tenant listings.
+- **SuperAdmin Global Tenant** (`tenant-superadmin-global`): A hidden tenant for SuperAdmin users with global management scope.
-- **Regular Tenants**: Each organization (džemat) gets its own tenant with completely isolated data.
+- **Regular Tenants**: Each organization receives a dedicated, isolated tenant with no data inheritance.
-- **User Isolation**: Users belong to exactly one tenant.
-SuperAdmin users live in the global tenant and can manage all tenants.
+- **User Isolation**: Users belong to a single tenant; SuperAdmins can manage all tenants.
-- **New Tenant Creation**: New tenants start empty with 0 users - no data inheritance from other tenants.
+- **Tenant Creation**: New tenants are provisioned empty, with an automatically generated admin user (`admin/admin123`).

-### SuperAdmin Access
-- **Login**: Use `/superadmin` page with `superadmin/admin123`
-- **Scope**: Can manage all tenants via SuperAdmin Panel
-- **Visibility**: SuperAdmin users are NEVER shown in regular tenant user lists (filtered by `isSuperAdmin` check)

-### Tenant Admin Access
-- **Auto-Provisioning**: When a new tenant is created, an admin user is automatically generated
-- **Login Format**: `admin/admin123` (same for all tenants - username is unique per-tenant, not globally)
-- **Scope**: Full admin access within their own tenant only
-- **Credentials Display**: SuperAdmin sees the admin credentials in a toast notification after tenant creation

-### Key Implementation Files
-- `server/seed-tenant.ts`: Creates global SuperAdmin tenant and SuperAdmin user
-- `server/storage.ts`: `getAllUsers()` excludes SuperAdmin users, `getAllTenants()` excludes global tenant
-- `server/index.ts`: Auth middleware resolves SuperAdmin to global tenant, uses session.tenantId as authoritative source
-- `server/routes.ts`: All POST/PUT endpoints derive tenantId from `req.user?.tenantId` (session-based), never from request body

-### Tenant Isolation Security (Dec 2025 - FIXED)
-- **Session-based auth**: Auth middleware uses `session.tenantId` (set during login) as the authoritative tenant source, not request context
-- **POST/PUT endpoints**: All data mutation endpoints derive tenantId from authenticated user's session, preventing cross-tenant writes
-- **Guest applications**: Membership, marriage, and akika applications validate tenant existence before accepting guest submissions
-- **req.tenantId sync**: After authentication, `req.tenantId` is synchronized to `session.tenantId` for consistent downstream usage
-- **Demo User Isolation**: Demo users (Iso, Elma, Hase) are now correctly isolated to Demo Džemat only.
-Purge endpoint successfully removes demo users from non-demo tenants.
+- **Security**: Session-based authentication uses `session.tenantId` for authoritative tenant sourcing, preventing cross-tenant data manipulation in all POST/PUT operations.

 ## Key Features
 - **User & Profile Management**: CRUD operations, bulk upload, dynamic filtering.
 - **Announcements & Events**: Content management, event calendar, RSVP, guest-viewable.
-- **Task Manager**: Multi-user task assignments, work group management ("Sekcije"), role-based interfaces, and archiving.
+- **Task Manager**: Multi-user task assignments, work group management ("Sekcije"), role-based interfaces.
-- **Expense Tracking**: Members can upload receipts with estimated costs.
+- **Expense Tracking**: Members can upload receipts.
-- **Shop Module**: DžematShop with categorized products and a marketplace for general listings (sale/gift/services).
+- **Shop Module**: DžematShop for products and marketplace listings.
-- **Prayer Times (Vaktija)**: Full calendar with CSV upload.
+- **Prayer Times (Vaktija)**: Calendar with CSV upload.
 - **Internationalization (i18n)**: Multi-language support (Bosnian, German, English, Albanian).
 - **Guest Access**: Public interfaces for announcements, events, prayer times, and membership applications.
 - **Notification System**: Displays unread content counts and application status messages.